ColeMats/CPSC-406-FINALPROJECT/ChessTest/readme.txt

 I haven't incorporated any enpassant or castling moves (because I don't understand them) but they should be easy enough to integrate if time permits.

 If we're feeling ambitious, can do movelist ordering before doing alpha-beta search (reduces search and search time)

+ALSO:
+- need to delete Game.h and Game.cpp (don't use)
+- haven't used the Tree or TreeNode data structures because the depth-first seach doesn't need it